Alumni Leadership Recognition Awards

 Professional Achievement Award: Tania Sahakian

-Professional Achievement Award given to Tania Sahakian (USA, 2005).
-Since 2005, Tania has impacted Armenia as Director of Development of TUMO and established key innovation collaborations as Regional Director at DISQO.
-Tania has earmarked Bari Mama, a charitable organization created by Armenian mothers' efforts, to receive $1,000.
-Its goal is to support children with disabilities.
+Professional Achievement Award recipient Tania Sahakian (USA, 2005) for her impact in Armenia as Director of Development of TUMO and established key innovation collaborations as Regional Director at DISQO.
+In recognition of our alum, the Foundation made a charitable contribution to Bari Mama, to support children with disabilities.

 read more